Exotik850/quick-oxibooks-sql/README.md

 let ids = vec!["1", "2", "3"];

-// You can pass in an iterator or a slice for the `in` clause, or a tuple of literals. let query = qb_sql!(
+// You can pass in an iterator or a slice for the `in` clause, or a tuple of literals.
+// (notice that a singular value is only allowed for iterators, not for literals) let query = qb_sql!(
     select display_name, balance from Customer
     where balance >= min_balance